 · Ventura County History Collections

-These links take you to the library’s “DSpace” – our digital locations of the materials.
-Keep in mind that there is only a small portion of collection material that is on DSpace; search for the “finding guide” within each collection to view all of the holdings.
+Be sure to search for the “finding guide” within each collection to view an itemization of all of the holdings.
 Make sure that you are searching “within the collection” and not all of DSpace.
 The finding guide will provide detailed information about the collection.
 It is very important that you review the finding guide before you come in to do research, so that you can inform the archivist what boxes and files you are particularly interested in.

 When reviewing the collection, be sure to make notations on where you find information (Record Group, Box and File), so that you can re-locate the documents if necessary, to properly cite them in your research.
 See: Citing Archive Sources